Parsing JSON in SQL Server

 29 Salinas Holden ["reading", "traveling", "coding"]

-Now what if we need to get the "hobbies" object as a rowset?
-In this case we should use OPENJSON instead with the same syntax as JSON_VALUE
+What if we need to extract the "hobbies" array as a rowset?
+In this case, we use the OPENJSON function.
+Its syntax is similar to JSON_VALUE:

 SELECT *